mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 # *I. BACKGROUND*

-## A. Education: I am an incoming Masters student in Psychology at the University ..
-...of Toronto and Rotman Research Institute, Baycrest.
+## A. Education: I am an incoming Masters student in Psychology at the University of Toronto and Rotman Research Institute, Baycrest.

 ## B. My research: